 4. Prepare The Female Broodstock For Propagation

-After selecting the fish(es) to hatch, the next thing on how to hatch catfish is to prepare your female broodstock for propagation.
+After selecting the fish(es) to hatch, the next thing is to prepare your female broodstock for propagation.

 In this stage, you will inject the female fish with the synthetic hormone (ovaprim, or ovulin).
 The amount of synthetic hormone you inject into the fish will depend on the weight of the fish.

 To inject the fish, you must first cover the face of the fish with a towel.
 After covering the face, point your syringe towards the tail of the fish and inject.
 This way, the synthetic hormone will be effective and produce desired results.